 - Push the fertilizer down in the soil so they are near the bottom of the roots.

-- Leaves live 3 to 4 weeks and can be removed when it looks yellow or brown.
+- Leaves live 3 to 4 weeks and can be removed when they look yellow or brown.

 - Sometimes koi will burrow into the gravel and soil of a lily and uproot them.
 Try putting some larger cobble over the soil to deter fish.